Stay Consistent with Exercise

 Schedule it into your day

 Making a visual plan of your weekly workouts are proven to make you feel more organised and more likely to carry out your actions as intended.
 Sorry, but your phone calendar doesn’t really count – because only you can see it – so write it on a calendar near your desk or in your kitchen so that you and others can look at it regularly.
 If you really want to be held accountable then record your intended workouts on social media.
 It might seem weird but I promise you it works!
 For example, on Facebook, your status could be “going to the gym tonight at 5 pm, can’t wait!” even though truthfully you’re dreading it more with every passing minute.
 Making it public will make you more likely to follow through.
 You might even make a few pals who are going along too!

 Go with a friend

 Another great way to secure your consistency is to get a gym buddy.
 It might be a bit strange at first if you’re used to working out on your own, but it can make the time pass so much quicker as well as create a bit of healthy competition.
 There’s always the feeling that you might let them down if you don’t make it to your scheduled workout, so it can give you that extra push when you would otherwise make excuses.
-Try challenging your buddy to see who can do the most burpees in 30 seconds, who can hold a plank for the longest and before you know it you’ll be sneaking to the gym in secret to increase your fitness level.
+Try challenging your buddy to see who can do the most burpees in 30 seconds, who can hold a plank for the longest and before you know it you’ll be sneaking to the gym in secret to increasing your fitness level.